noahbouchier/GSoC-PySAL-21/NoahBouchier_GSoC21_NumFOCUS_PySAL_Summary.md

+# Noah Bouchier - Google Summer of Code summary

+Hey there :wave: ,

-Hi there :wave: to NumFOCUS, Google, or anyone else interested in reading a summary of my experience with Google Summer of Code (GSoC)!
+To NumFOCUS, Google, or anyone else interested in reading a summary of my experience with Google Summer of Code (GSoC), welcome!

 # Key links